abajwa-hw/security-workshops/Other-resources.md

 hadoop fs -cat /enczone1/myfile.txt
 ```

 - Access the file as hr1.
-This should be denied
+This should be denied as he is not part of Sales group.
 ```
 su hr1
 kinit